 A student may petition to remain in housing (one to two quarters for pregnancy leaves; one quarter for parental leaves for non-birth parents) without enrolling if they are on pregnancy or parental leave and enroll for the quarter following their leave.

-Students whose circumstances warrant a review under the Mandatory Leave of Absence Policy, will be apprised, in writing, of University concerns and will be provided an opportunity to respond to concerns in writing or in person or via telephone before a review committee convened by the Dean of Student Life.
+Students whose circumstances warrant a review under the Involuntary Leave of Absence Policy, will be apprised, in writing, of university concerns and will be provided an opportunity to respond to concerns in writing or in person or via telephone before a review committee convened by the Dean of Student Life.
 Students placed on mandatory leave of absence can appeal an unfavorable decision to the Vice Provost for Student Affairs.
-The University can condition a student's return to registered student status on such requirements as the University deems appropriate in the individual case (such as, in the case of a leave for medical reasons, proof of treatment of an interview with a provider at Vaden or CAPS or its designee).
-The Dean of Students office publishes the full Mandatory Leave of Absence policy.
+The university can condition a student's return to registered student status on such requirements as the university deems appropriate in the individual case (such as, in the case of a leave for medical reasons, proof of treatment of an interview with a provider at Vaden or CAPS or its designee).
+The Dean of Students office publishes the full Involuntary Leave of Absence policy.